-School absenteeism is a strong predictor of later academic success.
-127 In short, you cannot learn if you are not in school.
-Absenteeism can have detrimental consequences, including low reading proficiency, higher rates of school dropouts, and a higher likelihood of incarceration in adulthood.
-128 Students are considered chronically absent if they miss 10% or more days that they were expected to attend school.
+School absenteeism is linked to higher rates of dropping out.
+Absenteeism can have detrimental consequences including low reading proficiency, higher rates of school dropout, and a higher likelihood of incarceration in adulthood.
+Students are considered chronically absent if they miss 10% or more days that they were expected to attend school.

-The chronic absenteeism rate among the three districts is relatively similar, as illustrated in the figure below.
+The chronic absenteeism rate among the three districts are relatively similar, as illustrated in the figure below.
 Overall, between 15% and 18% of local students are chronically absent, which makes it difficult to keep up with learning and increases their chances of dropping out.
-The rate of chronic absenteeism across our school districts is slightly higher than county and state averages, indicating a need for intervention.
-It may be that transportation is a problem; see the community member quote in the transportation section of this report.
+The rate of chronic absenteeism across our school districts are slightly higher than county and state averages.

-Figure 24.
+Figure 22.
 Chronic Absenteeism Rate by School District, County, and State

-128 U.S. Department of Education.
+&lt;sup>124 U.S. Department of Education.
 Chronic Absenteeism in the Nation's Schools.
 Available online here: https://www2.ed.gov/datastory/chronicabsenteeism.html#four